Featured Pathways

 Michael began his career working with the Irish Finance Ministry.
 In 1992 he joined Irish Permanent Building Society as its first Treasurer and in 2000 became Finance Director at First Active.
 In 2010 he set up a specialist banking unit to lead the Irish State’s handling of the banking crisis.
 In 2013 Michael became Chief Executive of the Bank of Ireland until he retired in 2018.

-There are no available videos from "Michael Torpey"
+There are no available Videos from "Michael Torpey"